გამარჯობა (gamarjoba) – Hello in Georgia | Discover Georgia in winters

 Day 2:- Very early morning you go to Borjomi Forest, Gori and Rabati Castle.
-Distance is long so prefer to leave early morning and if you want to stay near Borjomi then next day you can see famous Vardzia caves.
+Distance is long so preferred to leave early morning and if you want to stay near Borjomi then next day you can see famous Vardzia caves.

 Day 3 – Go to Jvari Monastery, Mtshekta, Ananuri Fortress, Agravi river bathing Gadauri /Kazbegi and stay at night in Kazbegi

-Day 4 – Kazbegi sight seeing and return to Tbilisi and enjoy Tbilisi evenings
+Day 4 – Kazbegi sightseeing and return to Tbilisi and enjoy Tbilisi evenings

-Day 5 Tbilisi city tour by walking around the Narikala fortress and going upto the hill by cable car.
+Day 5 Tbilisi city tour by walking around the Narikala fortress and going up to the hill by cable car.
 Witness the old street ethnic houses of Tbilisi.
-Also you can go to Trinity Church, Bridge of Peace, Mtsaminda Park and Botanical gardens.
-Also natural sulphurs baths of Tbilisi are famous and one must try it but be cautious water is too hot.
+Also, you can go to Trinity Church, Bridge of Peace, Mtsaminda Park and Botanical gardens.
+Also, natural sulphurs baths of Tbilisi are famous and one must try it but be cautious water is too hot.